 The correspondence between concepts at the decision requirements level and the decision logic level is described below.
-Please note that in the figures below, as in Figure Figure and Figure Figure, the grey ellipses and dotted lines are drawn only to indicate correspondences between concepts in different levels for the purposes of this introduction.
+Please note that in the figures below, as in Figure 5.1 and Figure 5.2, the grey ellipses and dotted lines are drawn only to indicate correspondences between concepts in different levels for the purposes of this introduction.
 They do not form part of the notation of DMN, which is formally defined in clauses 6.2, Error!
-Reference source not found.
-Error: Reference source not found, and 10.2.
-It is envisaged that implementations will provide facilities for moving between levels of modeling, such as "opening", "drilling down" or "zooming in", but DMN does not specify how this should be done.
+Reference source not found.Error: Reference envisaged that implementations will provide facilities for moving between levels of modeling, such as "opening", "drilling down" or "zooming in", but DMN does not specify how this should be done.

 At the decision logic level, every decision in a DRG is defined using a value expression which specifies how the decision's output is determined from its inputs.
 At that level, the decision is considered to be the evaluation of the expression.
-The value expression may be notated using a boxed expression, as shown in Figure Figure.
+The value expression may be notated using a boxed expression, as shown in Figure 5.7.